ktorio/ktor-documentation/topics/creating_static_website.md

 <excerpt>Learn how to create a static website using the Static Content plugin.</excerpt>

-In this series of tutorials, we'll show you how to create a website in Ktor:
+In this series of tutorials, we'll show you how to create a simple blog application in Ktor:
 - First, we'll show how to host static content like images and HTML pages.
-- In the next tutorial, we'll make our website [interactive](creating_interactive_website.md) and create a simple blog application using the FreeMarker template engine.
+- In the next tutorial, we'll make our application [interactive](creating_interactive_website.md) using the FreeMarker template engine.
 - Finally, we'll [add persistence](interactive_website_add_persistence.md) to our website using the Exposed framework.

 ![](ktor_journal.png){animated="true" width="502"}